Class plans for BJJ instructors

 How do I plan a BJJ class with it?

 Set the composition, duration, focus, and skill level, then generate.
-A complete plan is ready in under a minute.
+A complete plan is ready in minutes.
 You can plan a single class or a multi-class arc that builds across the set.

 Does it work for mixed-belt classes?